Buildings and architecture of Brighton and Hove: Residential architecture

 The council houses of St Helen's Road at Elm Grove date from 1897; they are the oldest in the city.

 Brighton's earliest council houses date from the 19th century.
 Two landowners donated land around the present St Helen's Road in 1897, and simple polychromatic brick cottages were built to commemorate Queen Victoria's Diamond Jubilee.
-Much council building took place in the 1960s and 1970s, often in the form of tower blocks.
-In Hove, the Conway Redevelopment Scheme lasted from April 1966 until July 1967.
-Hundreds of slum houses were replaced by five towers with between 54 and 72 flats each; the ten-storey Conway Court is the tallest.
-Dark red and buff brickwork, small areas of blue plastic panelling and recessed balconies characterise the buildings.
-About £2 million was spent.
-From 1976, old council houses in the Ingram Crescent area off Portland Road were replaced by low-rise flats in a modern style with varied architectural features such as weatherboarding-style timber, dark brickwork and catslide roofs.
 The first council houses built in the city since the 1980s were completed in 2013.
-In July 2010 the council announced plans to demolish Ainsworth House, a 1960s low-rise block in the Elm Grove area, and build a higher-density high-rise family complex.
-In February 2016 work started on Kite Place, a larger development of 57 council flats on the site of the old Whitehawk Library.
-The work was complete in January 2018, at which time another 29-unit block was under construction.
+In 2010 the council announced plans to demolish Ainsworth House, a 1960s low-rise block in the Elm Grove area, and build a higher-density high-rise family complex.
+Kite Place, a larger development of 57 council flats on the site of the old Whitehawk Library, was completed in 2018, at which time another 29-unit block was under construction.

 Cubist houses were built in the 1930s in Saltdean.

-The shortage of building materials caused by the First World War prompted the government to seek alternatives.
-Hundreds of prefabricated homes were built, especially on the outskirts of the urban area, but more innovative were the two all-metal houses built in 1923 on the Pankhurst estate.
+The shortage of building materials caused by the First World War prompted the building if hundreds of prefabricated homes, especially on the outskirts, but more innovative were the two all-metal houses built in 1923 on the Pankhurst estate.
 The government paid half the cost of construction of the "Weir Steel Homes".
 They were demolished in 1969.
-In 1934, the New Zealand-based architecture firm Connell, Ward and Lucas built three Cubist houses on a hillside site on the Saltdean estate—among the earliest buildings of that style in Britain.
-More were planned, to demonstrate that the design could work on a large scale, but no more were built; some later houses in the area adopted elements of the style.
+In 1934, three Cubist houses were built on a hillside site in Saltdean—among the earliest buildings of that style in Britain.
+More were planned, to demonstrate that the design could work on a large scale, but not built; some later houses in the area adopted elements of the style.
 Two of the three survive in much-altered form.